skytruong90/Youtube_Channel/README.md

 ## On my YouTube channel: https://www.youtube.com/user/skytruong90/videos

 You can see all of my projects and the code that I have worked on.

+In the file "Java Codes" are codes / projects that I have made throughout my journey.